 For anyone who wants to follow in your footsteps and get into stock trading, what’s your biggest advice for them before they start?

 To be honest, I wouldn’t recommend anyone to get into trading.
 It’s a very risky business, and more than 90% of the traders lose everything.
-This is why trading is not even my main profession, and I keep my focus and time more on my own business and whenever it feels right I trade.
+This is why trading is not even my main profession, and I keep my focus and time more on my own business and whenever it feels right I trade forex with VT Markets for the UK.

 If you anyway decide that you want to start trading, I would advise to gain A LOT of experience before you start playing for real money.
 Learn the market as best as you can.
 Read news, data, analyses, charts, contracts, etc. And start small — don’t invest too much, and see if it even fits you to take a part in this risky world.